jasonumiker/kubernetes-training/README.md

 * `kubectl get pv` - Deleting our PersistentVolumeClaim deleted our PV

 ### StatefulSets
-Deployments are good for stateless applications that need to scale in and out with load - but they are not appropriate for stateful ones.
+Deployments are good for stateless applications that need to scale in and out with load - but they are not really appropriate for stateful ones.
 That is where StatefulSets come in.

 These do a few things:
-* The keep consistent Pod names (kill the Pod and it'll get the same name back) - which in K8s also means the same DNS-resolvable service-discovery as well
+* The keep consistent Pod names (kill the Pod and it'll get the same name back) - which in K8s also means the same DNS-resolvable service-discovery as well.
+And it uses a nice naming convention for them.
+  * These pod names go [podname]-0, [podname]-1 etc. as you scale it out
+    * The application needs to cluster and replicate between these Pods for a scale out to be effective - K8s can't do that bit for the app
+  * It scales out by launching anoteher pod with ascending numbers and down by removing the pod with the largest number
-* They keep the same PersistentVolumes associated with them when they come back
+* The Pods keep the same PersistentVolumes associated with them when they come back
+  * If you scale up from 1 to 2 then pod-1 will appear and get its own Volume.
+Then if you scale back down to 1 pod-1 wil go away but the Volume will stay there ready to be remounted.
+And then if you scale back to 2 it'll have the same volume with all the same data in it.
+  * It also works if you kill a Pod it'll get it's particular volume back when it is relaunched - including on another Node when it is running in AWS/GCP or even in a place with a real Storage Area Netowrk (SAN)-backed PersistentVolume.

-There is a good example of a StatefulSet in the RabbitMQ that we need for the KEDA example below.
-Let's deploy that now just to have a look at how the StatefulSet and PVs work:
+There is a good example of a StatefulSet in the RabbitMQ that we'll also need for the KEDA example below.
+Let's deploy that now just to have a look at how the StatefulSet and PVs work before we get to KEDA:
 * `cd keda-example/rabbitmq`

-TODO
+* `kubectl apply -k .` - This deploys everything in the kustomization.yaml file in the order it is listed there (due to the -k) - we'll cover more about Kustomize in a later section
+* `kubectl describe statefulset rabbitmq` to see more about our new StatefulSet
+* `kubectl get pods` - you'll see a rabbitmq-0 - unlike ReplicaSets which appends some random characters to the end of the Pod name
+* `kubectl get pvc` and `kubectl get pv` - you'll see that it got its own PersistentVolume via its own PersistentVolumeClaim
+* `kubectl delete pod rabbit-mq-0` and `kubectl get pods` - you'll see that the Pod comes back with the same name and the same PersistentVolume with its state in it

+We'll look more closely at this RabbitMQ in the KEDA section later on...

 ## Requests, Limits and Scaling Pods

 ### First let's install Prometheus for Metrics/Monitoring
-In order to automatically scale a workload we'll need some metrics to do it in response to.
+In order to automatically scale a workload we'll need some metrics to do that in response to.

 The most common tool to do that in the Kubernetes / CNCF ecosystem is Prometheus.
 And that is often visualised with Grafana.